vircheous/workflow/README.md

 # A Workflow Management Project

-This project is an example of a Developer's Workflow.
+This project is an example of a Web Developer's Workflow.